mnyilmaz/Embedded-Linux/Second_Project/Reports/Week4.md

 # Week 4

-On the first week my responsibilities were:
+On the fourth week my responsibilities were:
 - Planning
 - Python Developer’s Guide and useful installations
 - Deciding app requirements